keithalewis/papers/options.md

 payoff function.
 The forward value of the option is $E[g(F)]$.
 Any piecewise linear, continuous function can be approximated by a cash position, a forward contract and a linear combination of puts and calls.
+We demonstrate an explicit formula for puts and calls in terms of the standard normal distribution and cumulants.

 ## Puts and Calls